Posse Chicago Celebrates 25 Years

 Support from the advisory board, leadership council, and institutional partners has been key to Posse Chicago’s longevity and growth in one of the nation’s largest cities.

-Julie Parsons, chair of the advisory board, joined in 2014 and assumed the chair position in 2022.
-A Purdue University alumna and recently retired chief operating officer of personal property-liability at Allstate Insurance Company, Parsons has received accolades including Crain’s Chicago Business “40 Under 40,” the Anti-Defamation League’s Rising Star Award, and Diversity MBA’s Top 100 under 50 Executive Leaders.
+Julie Parsons chairs the Posse Chicago advisory board.
+A Purdue University alum and recently retired chief operating officer at Allstate, Julie has received numerous accolades including Crain’s Chicago Business “40 Under 40,” the Anti-Defamation League’s Rising Star Award, and Diversity MBA’s Top 100 under 50 Executive Leaders.

 Denison University alum Andy Nguyen, head of insights and strategy for Google’s North American Large Customer Sales unit, serves as chair of the Posse Chicago Leadership Council.
 He was instrumental in launching the Posse National Alumni Leadership Council (PNAAC), which offers mid-career alumni the opportunity to serve on local advisory boards.